SFU-CMPT-201/a1-pub/README.md

 ## Task 2: Neovim Tutorial

 In this task, use Neovim to follow a tutorial.
+It is important to read the entire instructions below before you start.
+In fact, for ***every assignment***, it is important to read the entire assignment document first, before you start doing anything.

 * First, make sure you are in the correct directory for this assignment (`a1`).
+* Also make sure that you record your entire work session by entering `record`.
+    * Again, when `record` is running, the prompt will display `[recording]`.
+Make sure you see it before proceeding. `record` records everything you do in your terminal and saves it to the files in a directory named `.record`.
+    * Remember to enter `exit` when you want to stop.
 * Start `nvim`.
 You do not need to open any file.
 * Once `nvim` starts, enter `:Tutor`, which will start the built-in tutorial.
 * The tutorial will ask you to modify the content, and so after finishing the tutorial, save the content of the tutorial (including your modifications) to a new file named `tutor` (if you finish the tutorial, you will know how to save the content you're editing to a new file).
+* If the tutorial tells you to exit without saving, it is okay to do it so just do it.
+* For Lesson 7.2, you won't be able to save anything, which is fine.
+* The tutorial will tell you that "the ✗ sign at the left will change to ✓."
+But this is not perfect and sometimes it may not change.
+This is also fine.
-Remember, as the above linked article describes, your workflow is that "you are *always* in normal mode, and only enter insert mode for *short bursts* of typing text, after which you press `<Esc>` to go to normal mode."
+* Remember, as the above linked article describes, your workflow is that "you are *always* in normal mode, and only enter insert mode for *short bursts* of typing text, after which you press `<Esc>` to go to normal mode."
 So develop a habit of hitting the `<Esc>` key.
 * After you're done, use `git` to push your `tutor` file to your remote GitHub Classroom repo.
 * One thing to emphasize.
 The point of using Vim/Neovim is to ***not*** use arrow keys to move around.
-It defeats the whole purpose of using the tool.
+It defeats the whole purpose of using it.
 So after this assignment, if I catch someone who uses the arrow keys to move around, I'll be very unhappy and call out.

 # Tips